-- The Soldier by Rupert Brooke read by The Prime Minister, David Cameron
+- ‘The Soldier’ by Rupert Brooke, read by The Prime Minister, David Cameron

-- In Memoriam by Ewart Alan Mackintosh read by Danny Dyer
+- ‘In Memoriam’ by Ewart Alan Mackintosh, read by Danny Dyer

-- Wilfred Owen’s Dulce et Decorum Est read by Cold Feet star John Thomson
+- Wilfred Owen’s ‘Dulce et Decorum Est’, read by Cold Feet star John Thomson

-- Amy Lowell’s haunting sonnet From One Who Stays read by Sarah Millican
+- Amy Lowell’s haunting sonnet ‘From One Who Stays’, read by Sarah Millican

-- Futility by Wilfred Owen read by TV historian Dan Snow
+- ‘Futility’ by Wilfred Owen, read by TV historian Dan Snow

-- For the Fallen by Laurence Binyon read by Radio 4's Today programme presenter Jim Naughtie
+- ‘For the Fallen by Laurence Binyon, read by Radio 4's Today programme presenter Jim Naughtie

-- Anthem for Doomed Youth by Wilfred Owen read by Sean Bean
+- ‘Anthem for Doomed Youth’ by Wilfred Owen, read by Sean Bean

-- In Flanders Fields by John McCrae read by Stephen Fry
+- ‘In Flanders Fields’by John McCrae, read by Stephen Fry

-- In Flanders Fields by John McCrae read by descendants of Victoria Cross recipients
+- ‘In Flanders Fields’ by John McCrae, read by descendants of Victoria Cross recipients

-And music includes tracks recorded by The Central Band of The Royal British Legion who recreated the sounds and atmosphere of classics such as
+The readings are set to music, including instrumental versions of ‘Abide With Me’, ‘The Day Thou Gavest’ and ‘I Vow to Thee, My Country’, as well as tracks recorded by The Central Band of The Royal British Legion, who recreated the sounds and atmosphere of classics such as:

-- It’s a long way to Tipperary
+- ‘It’s a long way to Tipperary’

-- Keep the home fires burning (sung by soprano Laura Wright)
+- ‘Keep the home fires burning’ (sung by soprano Laura Wright)

-- Pack up your troubles
+- ‘Pack up your troubles’